2012 StarCraft II World Championship Series: Background

 Blizzard Entertainment partnered with Turtle Entertainment, the company behind the Electronic Sports League (ESL).
-The Electronic Sports League helped run national level tournaments for the series in eleven countries: Naples, Italy; Wroclaw, Poland; Rotterdam, Netherlands; Madrid, Spain; Cologne, Germany; London, England; Singapore; Paris, France; Kyiv, Ukraine; Rio de Janeiro, Brazil.
+The Electronic Sports League helped run national level tournaments for the series in eleven countries: Naples, Italy; Wrocław, Poland; Rotterdam, Netherlands; Madrid, Spain; Cologne, Germany; London, England; Singapore; Paris, France; Kyiv, Ukraine; Rio de Janeiro, Brazil.
 In addition, ESL hosted an event for citizens of other European countries which did not have a national level tournament.
 ESL also helped operate the South American Continental Finals which took place in São Paulo, Brazil.
 Blizzard also partnered with DreamHack for the European Continental Finals and the Nordic Nationals, with MLG for the North American Continental Finals and respective nationals, GOM TV for the South Korean Nationals, NetEase for the Chinese Nationals, the Asian Continental Finals and the Global Finals, the Taiwan eSports League for the Taiwanese nationals, eSports Tournaments NZ for the New Zealand Nationals and the Australian Cyber League for the Australian Nationals and Oceania Finals.